Desa Contracting & Restoration is a highly regarded full-service contracting and restoration firm certified by the IICRC.

 With more than 10 years of Mold Remediation Service experience,

-Contact us today, for any and all building-related repairs and refurbishments, restoration, and Janitorial Services.
+Contact us today, for any and all building-related repairs and refurbishments, restoration.

 Aurora, Bolton, Barrie, Brampton, Burlington, Caledon, Durham, East York, Etobicoke, Georgetown, Halton, King, Markham, Milton, Mississauga, North York, Oakville, Orangeville, Peel, Pickering, Richmond Hill, Scarborough, Thornhill, Toronto, Uxbridge, Vaughan and more.